Best Neutral Running Shoes

 From strictly a performance end, this next neutral running shoe will be a blessing for all neutral runners.
 Yet, as this is New Balance, some users were noticeably disappointed with the appeal of the 990V4.
 But, granted that is irrelevant to you, you have nothing to worry about.Read more

 Whether you have wide or narrow feet, it is irrelevant thanks to the design of these New Balance running shoes.
 Also, the lace keeper is a handy addition as it secures the laces and tongue in place during runs.

 New Balance not only delivers an optimal amount of cushioning for the neutral runner but they also set the foundation for a strong amount of stability.

 The appeal of New Balance shoes may not be their biggest selling point; but, the durability may just be.
 Their 990V4 Running Shoes continue on where others have left off in delivering unprecedented long-lasting performance.

 Despite the issue with the weight, with some users claiming it to be too heavy, both breathable mesh and a breathable fabric lining are used throughout the interior.

-These shoes tend to get criticized for both their unappealing look and bulky exterior.
+These neutral running shoes tend to get criticized for both their unappealing look and bulky exterior.
 Unfortunately, not too many consumers are going to disagree unless you do not mind a “plain Jane” look.